jackdesert/dailydancer/README.md

   * Make sure that for those who have caching disabled (like curl) that the cached response is still given
   * Note ids 409 - 449 inclusive were manually added using script
-  * Teach it to ignore "until May 20th"
-  * Teach it to ignore "due May 20th"
-  * Teach it to ignore "approximately May 20th"

 Notes from my Sweetheart: